Azure/DAICE_DatabricksSparkDevOps/README.md

 ```
 usage: deployment.py [-h] [--python-file PYTHON_FILE]
+                     [--main-class MAIN_CLASS] [--notebook-path NOTEBOOK_PATH]
-                     [--main-class MAIN_CLASS] [--profile PROFILE]
+                     [--profile PROFILE]
                      [--update-if-exists UPDATE_IF_EXISTS UPDATE_IF_EXISTS]
                      [--parameters ...]
-                     {jar,egg} library_path cloud_path job_json
+                     {jar,egg,notebook} library_path cloud_path job_json

 Deploy a set of jar or egg files as a Spark application

 positional arguments:
-  {jar,egg}             Valid options are jar or egg
+  {jar,egg,notebook}    Valid options are jar, egg, or notebook
-  library_path          The library or folder containing libraries to include
+  library_path          The library or folder containing libraries to include.
+                        Use na for no libraries.
   cloud_path            The path in the cloud (e.g. DBFS, WASB) that the
-                        library is located
+                        library is located.
+Use na for no libraries.
   job_json              The path to the job definition (only applicable to
                         Databricks)

 optional arguments:
   -h, --help            show this help message and exit
   --python-file PYTHON_FILE
-                        The python file that runs the python application
+                        (egg option) The python file that runs the python
+                        application
   --main-class MAIN_CLASS
-                        The main class of your scala jar application
+                        (jar option) The main class of your scala jar
+                        application
+  --notebook-path NOTEBOOK_PATH
+                        (notebook option)The path to your notebook in your
+                        databricks workspace
   --profile PROFILE     Profile name to be passed to the databricks CLI
   --update-if-exists UPDATE_IF_EXISTS UPDATE_IF_EXISTS
                         Looks for a job_id or name (useful only for Databricks